Undergraduate Course: Frontiers in Earth Science (GESC11003)

 On completion of this course, the student will be able to:

-- The main learning outcome of this course is to understand the nature of the scientific debate as it applies within the observational sciences.
+- Understand the nature of the scientific debate as it applies within the observational sciences.

-- By taking this course, students will develop a critical understanding of the principal theories and concepts of some key areas within geology and they will be able to summarise these arguments and present them in an appropriate fashion.
+- Develop a critical understanding of the principal theories and concepts of some key areas within geology and they will be able to summarise these arguments and present them in an appropriate fashion.

-- Students will be given the opportunity to work with specialists in their particular field of research and will present a critical review of said field for the assessment and suggest how this field might advance in the future.
+- Work with specialists in their particular field of research and will present a critical review of said field for the assessment and suggest how this field might advance in the future.

-- Students will be able to critically identify professional level problems and issues and offer professional level interpretations.
+- Critically identify professional level problems and issues and offer professional level interpretations.

 |Illuminating Earth's Past, Present, and Future: Science Plan of the International Ocean Discovery Program 2013-2023.|